aruna-rov/Aruna/docs/control.md

 # Control

 ## Acceleration and gyroscope
 The sensor for the closed looped system can be (almost) any MPU controller.
-Please see [esp-mpu-driver repo](https://github.com/natanaeljr/esp32-MPU-driver) for more information.
+Please see [esp-mpu-driver repo](https://github.comm/natanaeljr/esp32-MPU-driver) for more information.

 The sensor is not required.
 The control module will try to find an attached MPU controller and print "MPU functionality disabled." if the controller is not working propely.
 The following functionality is then disabled:
 * Closed loop control (damping, keep velocity or degree etc.)
 * get/set velocity or degree

-See the com command "activate MPU" and "get MPU status" for more information.
+See the comm command "activate MPU" and "get MPU status" for more information.

 **MPU pinout:**